 You should leave skunks alone whenever possible, even if they’re in your yard.
 We recommend against approaching a skunk to “harass” it away from your yard.
 At best, this would only scare it off.
-At worst, you’d end up getting sprayed.
-Instead, give the skunk in your yard a wide berth.
-Try to figure out where its burrow is (carefully) so you can avoid the area.
+At worst, you’d end up getting sprayed by a skunk.

 Startling a Skunk

 If you ever startle a skunk, it may raise its tail, stand on its hind legs, or stomp its feet.
 Hard as it may be, you need to refrain from panicking.
-The skunk hasn’t sprayed yet, which means it’s still figuring out the situation.
+If the skunk hasn’t sprayed yet, that means it’s still figuring out the situation.

-Get Skunk Control Services from Varment Guard!
+Get Skunk Control Services From Varment Guard

 We can remove skunks quickly, humanely, and safely!
 Our Varment Guardian program focuses on getting and keeping problem wildlife away from your property without harming the animal all while providing you with peace of mind.